theobald-software/theobald-software.github.io/_includes/_content/en/tables/where-clause-syntax.md

 <!--- | (NOT) BETWEEN | True if the content of the operand1 lies (not) between the values of the operands operand2 and operand3. |-->

 Get more details on the OpenSQL syntax on the [SAP help site - Select WHERE](https://help.sap.com/doc/abapdocu_752_index_htm/7.52/en-US/abapwhere.htm?file=abapwhere.htm)

+{: .box-tip}
+**Tip:** To increase extracting performance, make sure to place the indexed fields as the first selection filter operation in the WHERE clause.
+{% endif %}

 {% if page.parent != "table-cdc" %}
 {% if page.product == "xtract-universal" or page.product == "board-connector" %}